mathew-j-davis/shuttle/docs/samba-config.md

 # This will also show the effective configuration
 sudo testparm

-# Test listing shares as the shuttle service user
+# Test listing shares as the shuttle processing user
-smbclient -L localhost -U zzzz
+smbclient -L localhost -U sa-shuttle-run

-# Test listing shares as a human user
+# Test listing shares as the lab user
-# -L = list shares, -U = username
+smbclient -L localhost -U sa-shuttle-lab

-# You'll be prompted for the password
+# Test accessing the shares
-smbclient -L localhost -U human
+# Processor should have full access

-# Test accessing the share
+smbclient //localhost/shuttle-processor -U sa-shuttle-run

-# Connect to the share and get an interactive prompt
+# Lab user should have write-only access
-smbclient //localhost/shuttle-in -U zzzz
+smbclient //localhost/shuttle-lab-inbox -U sa-shuttle-lab

 # Test from another Linux machine
 smbclient //<server-ip>/shuttle-in -U zzzz